SaydsC/PandS/README.md

 # author Sadie Concannon
+The purpose of thid PandS repository on Github is to hold my weekly task work as required for the Programming and Scripting module - lecturer Andrew Beatty

+I have minimal previous programming experience other than use of maple and matlab in my previous studies.

 Weekly Task 02: bmi.py
 used datacamp lecture on variables, used variables height and weight and assigned values